Mark-Anthony Kaye

-Mark-Anthony Kaye (born 2 December 1994) is a Canadian professional soccer player who plays as a midfielder for Major League Soccer club San Jose Earthquakes and the Canada national team.
+Mark-Anthony Kaye (born 2 December 1994) is a Canadian professional soccer player who plays as a midfielder for USL Championship club Sacramento Republic FC and the Canada national team.

 Early life

 Born in Toronto, Ontario to Jamaican parents, Kaye first began playing soccer with Wexford SC in Scarborough.
 He later played with Ajax SC, winning a provincial title in 2009, and Glen Shields SC and Bryst FA.
 He attended Elementary school at John Ross Robinson Public School and High School at Lawrence Park Collegiate Institute where he played soccer, where he was twice named team MVP, as well as participating in cross country, and track and field.

 University career

 Kaye played two years of university soccer at York University between 2012 and 2013.
 During his university career he played in 29 matches and scored 18 goals.
 He was named OUA rookie of the year after his first year season and selected to the CIS all-Canadian second-team and the OUA first-team as a second year.
 York won the OUA championship during his final season.